-REL 210 - Women in Christianity and Society
+RELS 210 - Women in Christianity and Society

 This course considers the ways in which Christian traditions have treated women.
 Contemporary women's writings comprise the majority of reading, but students will be exposed to historical sources, including the Bible and women's writings from various times and places, for new ways of envisioning theological concepts.
 Students will examine their own experiences of gender and religion, discover how they might recover part of a largely hidden history of women in Christianity, and study the contemporary conversation between Christianity and feminism.
-Prerequisites & Notes Offered: Even Fall years.
-Credits: 3 offers an overview of the nature and dynamic of prophetic witness in general, and focuses in particular on a pair of exemplar prophets, one in the historical Jewish tradition, and one in a modern/contemporary tradition.
+Prerequisites & Notes Offered: Fall semester (Even years) Credits: 3

-REL 215 - Prophetic Witness
+RELS 215 - Prophetic Witness

 This course centers on the nature and dynamics of prophetic witness, focusing in particular on the ways in which prophets criticize existing social orders and offer visions of a just and peace-filled life.
 Particular focus is given to what it means to live authentically.
-The course

-Offered: Even Fall years.
+The course offers an overview of the nature and dynamic of prophetic witness in general, and focuses in particular on a pair of exemplar prophets, one in the historical Jewish tradition, and one in a modern/contemporary tradition.
+Prerequisites & Notes Offered: Fall semester (Even years) Credits: 3

-REL 220 - Ecotheology
+RELS 220 - Ecotheology

 This course is an exploration of the relationship between God and the earth drawing on the Jewish, Christian, and Muslim scriptures and the writings of prominent ecological theologians.
 These theologians will help the student to rethink the relationship between God and the earth and to develop a "greener" theology.
+Prerequisites & Notes Offered Fall semester (Even years) Credits: 3